mui/mui-x/docs/data/date-pickers/validation/validation.md

 ## Show the error

-To render the current error, you can subscribe to the `onError` callback which is called every time the error changes.
+To render the current error—you can subscribe to the `onError` callback which is called every time the error changes.
 You can then use the `helperText` prop of the `TextField` to pass your error message to your input as shown below.

-Try to type a date that is inside the first quarter of 2022, the error will go away.
+Try to type a date that is inside the first quarter of 2022—the error will go away.

 {{"demo": "RenderErrorUnderField.js"}}